CONCORD -- "Parenting is not for wimps," said Cathy Botello, COPE executive director.

 District IV Supervisor Karen Mitchoff said, "COPE family support center works with families at a critical time before neglect or even violence happens.
 This is extremely important not only to families that they directly serve, but also our community as a whole.
 Without their services, our community would be a more dangerous and unhealthy place."

-COPE also partners with the Care Parent Network, a nonprofit resource center for families with children
+COPE also partners with the Care Parent Network, a nonprofit resource center for families with children who have learning disabilities and special needs.

 CPN's family support coordinator Louise Snyder said, "Children with learning disabilities don't understand boundaries the way a typical child would."